 Introduction to PostgreSQL Full Text Search

-The PostgreSQL help us to find the record as well as the document; the document included text columns and row along with Metadata.
-The document consists of data, URL and title.
+The PostgreSQL helped us find the Record and the document; the document included text columns and row along with Metadata.
+The document consists of data, URL, and Title.
 Search speed and search accuracy is the main factor of PostSQL search.
-Basically, we use LIKE expression for find or search purpose but required exact match, we have another path for search is trigrams it is applicable for spelling mistake, or inexact matches depends on the similarity of the word, but this is difficult to search multiple words.
+Basically, we use the LIKE expression for find or search purposes but require an exact match, we have another path for search is trigrams, it is applicable for spelling mistakes or inexact matches depending on the similarity of the Word, but this isn’t easy to search multiple words.
 So the best option to avoid this limitation is PostgreSQL Search.
-It provides search with a large document with the help of natural language.
-In this topic, we are going to learn about PostgreSQL Full Text Search.
+It provides a search with a large document with the help of natural language.
+In this topic, we will learn about PostgreSQL Full Text Search.

 Full-Text Search Methodologies